Versatile Video Representation via Feed-Forward 2D Gaussian Splatting Tokenization: Experiments

 \subsubsection{Video Reconstruction.}

-We first evaluate domain-level video reconstruction capability using two benchmarks: UCF101 and K600 (Table.~\ref{tab:VR-1}).
-We compare against several video tokenizers, including MaskGIT~\cite{chang2022maskgit}, VQGAN~\cite{esser2021taming}, TATS~\cite{ge2022long}, MAGVIT~\cite{yu2023magvit}, OmniTok~\cite{wang2024omnitokenizer}, LARP-L~\cite{wanglarp}, and MAGVIT-v2~\cite{yulanguage}.
-For evaluation, we adopt the rFVD~\cite{unterthiner2018accurate} to assess domain-level reconstruction quality.
-The results demonstrate that our method achieves the best reconstruction performance while maintaining a reasonable number of tokens (\ie, \#Tokens) and token size.
-It is worth noting that, among all video tokenizers, GVT is the only method that supports a learnable token count, enabling greater adaptability across diverse video content.
+We evaluate the domain-level video reconstruction capability on two benchmarks, UCF101 and K600.
+We compare against several video tokenizers, including MaskGIT~\cite{chang2022maskgit}, VQGAN~\cite{esser2021taming}, TATS~\cite{ge2022long}, MAGVIT~\cite{yu2023magvit}, OmniTok~\cite{wang2024omnitokenizer}, LARP-L~\cite{wanglarp}, SweetTok~\cite{tan2024sweettok}, and MAGVIT-v2~\cite{yulanguage}.
+We use rFVD~\cite{unterthiner2018accurate} to evaluate domain-level reconstruction quality.
+Table~\ref{tab:VR-1} shows that GVT achieves the best reconstruction performance, while maintaining a reasonable token count (\ie, \#Tokens) and token size.
+It is worth noting that, among all methods, our GVT is the only method that supports a learnable token count, enabling greater adaptability.
+We also provide the qualitative reconstruction results in Fig.~\ref{fig:vis-rec}.

-We also evaluate our method on the video representation benchmark DAVIS-2017-480P (Table.~\ref{tab:VR-2}), comparing against Radiance Field–based methods NERV~\cite{chen2021nerv}, HERV~\cite{chen2023hnerv}, 4DGS~\cite{Wu_2024_CVPR}, RoDynRF~\cite{liu2023robust}, Deformable Sprites~\cite{ye2022deformable}, OmniMotion~\cite{wang2023tracking}, CoDeF~\cite{ouyang2024codef} and Splatter-a-video~\cite{sun2024splatter}.
-Unlike domain-level reconstruction tasks, the video representation task focuses on instance-level fidelity and we use SSIM and LPIPS.
+As shown in Table~\ref{tab:VR-2}, we further evaluate the video representation task on the DAVIS-2017-480P benchmark and compare our GVT against Radiance Field-based approaches, including NERV~\cite{chen2021nerv}, HERV~\cite{chen2023hnerv}, 4DGS~\cite{Wu_2024_CVPR}, RoDynRF~\cite{liu2023robust}, Deformable Sprites~\cite{ye2022deformable}, OmniMotion~\cite{wang2023tracking}, CoDeF~\cite{ouyang2024codef}, and Splatter-a-video~\cite{sun2024splatter}.
+Unlike domain-level reconstruction tasks, the video representation task emphasizes instance-level fidelity.
+Therefore, we adopt SSIM and LPIPS as perceptual metrics.
 GVT is the only Radiance Field–based approach that operates in a feed-forward manner, requiring no additional per-video fitting.
 Despite this, it still achieves the best LPIPS and the third-best SSIM among all competitors.